Quick Decade+

 Ingestion micro-services for redacted military database

 While unable to go into super specific details.
-Our software visualized a wide array of military data through multiple custom military data sources that came through a very custom database process.Part of this process was normalizing the data through a custom ingestion micro service to a universal type that our Unity3D side could visualize uniformly over the network.
-While providing an ingestion SDK to allow them to visualize the confidential and top-secret work in airlocked spaces.And of course some docker to containerize.
-We did do some k8 in-house but contract nature meant handing off just docker and source files
+Our software visualized a wide array of military data through multiple custom military data sources that came through a very custom military API database process.
+We received custom formatted XML files typically through this API.Part of what I created was normalizing the data through a custom ingestion micro service to a universal type that our Unity3D side could visualize uniformly over the network.
+While providing an ingestion SDK to allow the top secret folks to visualize the confidential data in air-locked spaces.And of course as micro-services had some docker configs to containerize it.
+We did do some k8 in-house but military contract meant handing off just docker and source files.

 FullStack C#